-13.16 Amphibalanus amphitrite amphitrite
+12.15 Acorn barnacle Amphibalanus amphitrite amphitrite

 This cryptogenic barnacle species was recorded from Saldanha Bay in the baseline survey in 2005.
-Only in 2012 this species was recognised to be Amphibalanus amphitrite amphitrite, cryptogenic barnacle which is a prolific fouling species worldwide.
-This species has longitudinal striations on the exterior shell, which is marked with thick, sparse, purple longitudinal stripes (Figure 13.19).
-A.amphitrite amphitrite is easily confused with another 'purple-pink striped' species which has not yet been identified (Biccard 2012).
+Only in 2012 was this species recognised to be Amphibalanus amphitrite amphitrite, cryptogenic barnacle which is a prolific fouling species worldwide.
+This species has longitudinal striations on the exterior shell, which is marked with thick, sparse, purple longitudinal stripes (Figure 12.19).
+A. amphitrite amphitrite is easily confused with another 'purple-pink striped' species which has not yet been identified (Biccard 2012).

-Figure 13.19 Amphibalanus amphitrite amphitrite (Photo: Prof. C.L.
+Figure 12.19 Amphibalanus amphitrite amphitrite (Photo: Prof. C.L.
 Griffiths)